TerrainLab/ml-crop-planning/README.md

 ## License

-This project is licensed for educational purposes as part of COMP 3009 coursework.
+This project was created for academic purposes in COMP 3009 at the University of Denver.
+Feel free to reference or learn from this repository.
+If used in academic work, please cite responsibly.

 ---

 ## Acknowledgments

-- Course instructor for guidance on probabilistic modeling
+- Dr. Ahmed Abdeen Hamed, for guiding us on probabilitsic modeling and inspiring us to tackle a real world problem
-- Atharva Ingle for making the Crop Recommendation Dataset publicly available on Kaggle
+- Atharva Ingle for the Crop Recommendation Dataset, available on Kaggle
 - Swetha & Senthilkumar for foundational research on crop recommendation systems
 - Open-source community for excellent ML tools (scikit-learn, pandas, matplotlib)

 ---